-We may, from time to time, at the discretion of the Compensation Committee of the Board of Directors, grant options relating to Common Shares or other equity interests in us to an affiliate of our Manager, who may in turn assign a portion of the options to its employees, including our officers.
-Any such option awards assigned to employees of our manager, including our officers ("Tandem Options"), will correspond on a one-to-one basis with the options granted to our manager, such that exercise by an employee of the option would result in the corresponding option held by our manager being cancelled.
-In 2017, we did not grant any options to our manager and our officers did not receive any Tandem Options.
+We may, from time to time, at the discretion of the Compensation Committee of the Board of Directors, grant options relating to Common Shares or other equity interests in us to an affiliate of our Manager, who may in turn assign a portion of the options to its employees, including our officers and directors.
+Any such option awards assigned to employees of our manager, including our officers and directors ("Tandem Options"), will correspond on a one-to-one basis with the options granted to our manager, such that exercise by an employee of the option would result in the corresponding option held by our manager being cancelled.
+In 2019, Mr. Adams was granted 82,634 Tandem Options.